|

 records contain many examples of lost patent value as the

 result of poor wording.
-For purposes of illustration, two
+For purposes of illustration, three

 such examples are described below.